rokka-io/rokka-site/source/_references/10-operations.md

 Can also be used together with the [`composition`](#composition) operation to put logos or graphics on to an image and dynamically change them, if you use it together with the `secondary_stack` and maybe `secondary_stack_variables` options there.

-To do this, you set the attributes you want to add/replace in an URL Search Parameters encoded string, with the element id concatenated with a dot and the attribute name as key and the new attribute value as value.
+To do this, you define the attributes you want to set in an URL Search Parameters encoded string in the `set` option, with the element id concatenated with a dot and the attribute name as key and the new attribute value as value.
 See the example, which makes that hopefully more clear.

 Let's take this SVG as a simple example, you need to upload that to rokka like any other image.